charliecao77/assignment_cloudformation/README.md

   - Click the button [Create Key Pair] and fill out the name 'LoginAssignmentEC2' in the pop up window, and Create
   - Change the Key file LoginAssignmentEC2.pem read only by root
     - $ chmod 400 LoginAssignmentEC2.pem
-- Create a S3 Bucket 'us-east-1-jianyuancao-assignment-code'(or the one you prefer) and upload CloudFormantion Template files, and Make them public can read access to them
+- Create a S3 Bucket 'jianyuancao-assignment-code'(or the one you prefer) and upload CloudFormantion Template files, and Make them public can read access to them
   - GenerateRole.yml
   - GenerateKMS.yml
   - GenerateBucket.yml
   - GenerateEC2.yml
+- replace the bucket name in 'TemplateURL' in the file main.yml, if the above bucket name is not 'jianyuancao-assignment-code'
 - Run Stack, and [choose file] main.yml, click button next then go on
   - Stack name - could be the one you prefer, like 'test-jyc-assignment'
   - VPCId - Choose the default one (which was attached the InternetGateway)